SSTPIERRE2/robofriends-redux/README.md

-# robofriends
+# robofriends PWA

-Tutorial for udemy course - React + Redux
+An improvement upon the Robofriends Redux app, now a PWA with 100% Lighthouse ratings!

 To run the project: